xinkjs/xink/README.md

 For the xink plugin configuration:
 - you must provide a `runtime` value
 - `entrypoint` is optional, but should be the name of the server file in the root of your project.
 Below are the defaults for each supported runtime; so, you only need to set this if you're using something different.
+Note that these must only be filenames, not paths - your entrypoint must always be in the root directory of your project.
   - Bun, `index.ts`
-  - Cloudflare, `src/index.ts`
+  - Cloudflare, `index.ts`
   - Deno, `main.ts`

 ```ts